 Use ps Command to Find Top Processes

-To list all running processes in Linux, run the following command:
+To list all running processes:

 ps aux